 Air layering has been around for a very long time.
-The advantage of this method is that the branch of the tree that you clone will be at the same age (with all the identical genes & cell 'memory') with the original tree.
+The advantage of this method is that the branch of the tree that you clone will be the same age (with all the identical genes & cell 'memory') as the original tree.
 If you take a clone of a 3-year-old adenium, that clone will also be 3 years old.
 It can grow into a full size tree.

 There are many air layering styles.
 Here are the brief steps of the first one: